 On this special evening, we will celebrate the remarkable talent of a legendary actor who has portrayed some of the most memorable characters in film history and applaud his enduring commitment to cinema.
 The event will be attended by a host of notable presenters and will include movie and interview clips, culminating in the presentation of the Chaplin Award.

-The 44th Chaplin Award Gala receives generous support from VDKA 6100 and Loews Regency Hotel.
+The 44th Chaplin Award Gala receives generous support from Rémy Martin, VDKA 6100, Loews Regency Hotel, and WNET.

 Bernard L. Schwartz